 Vehicle transmission is defined as contact with an infection in things like contaminated soil and water.
 Vector transmission is the movement of the pathogen with live things like insects that infect humans with their sting or bite.

 The portal of exit is how the pathogenic microorganism leaves the reservoir.
 For example, influenza leaves the human reservoir with a cough or a sneeze, and Lyme's disease leaves the tick with its infectious bite.

 Some patients are more susceptible to and at higher risk of infection than others.
 Some of the things that increase the patient's or host's susceptibility to infection are high levels of stress, high cortisol levels, old age, infancy, genetics, poor nutrition particularly when the patient is affected with a protein deficit, the presence of physical disorders and diseases, immunosuppression, some medications such as and steroids, and some treatments like radiation therapy and chemotherapy for cancer.

-Artificial active and passive immunity are given with an injection of an antibody like immune globulin which produces artificial passive immunity and the injection of an antigen which reacts with the formation of antibodies against the infection.
+Artificial active and passive immunity is given with an injection of an antibody-like immune globulin which produces artificial passive immunity and the injection of an antigen which reacts with the formation of antibodies against the infection.
 This is artificial active immunity.